 The 25-thousand square miles the Lincoln Sea encompasses is located between the Arctic Ocean and the channel of the Nares Strait between the northernmost Qikiqtaaluk region of Canada and Greenland.
 Due to its year-round ice cover, not many have seen the Lincoln Sea up close, or make a point to visit.
 The nearest town in Nunavut Canada is so remote it is almost always uninhabited and appropriately named Alert, just in case someone may stumble upon it.

-When most people find out there is a sea named Lincoln, their immediate instinct is to conclude that it is in honor of the 16th president.
+When most people find out there is a sea named Lincoln, their immediate instinct is to conclude that it is in honor of the 16th president, like most everything else.

 But it’s not.

 In 1881, Robert Todd Lincoln was President James Garfield’s Secretary of War when explorer and fellow soldier Lieutenant Adolphus Greely took a polar expedition financed by the government to collect astronomical and meteorological data in the high Canadian Arctic.
 A noted astronomer named Edward Israel was part of Greely’s crew.
 Secretary Lincoln reluctantly approved the risky venture.